ff-derEchte/GarbageLang/README.md

 # Garbage Lang
 A slow and useless Programming Language.</br>
 The Language has ***no*** keywords but uses function calls to native functions instead.</br>
-This makes the Language even slower, and it also makes compiletime checks for basically anything impossible.<br>
+This makes the Language even slower, and it also makes compile-time checks for basically anything impossible.<br>
-Error messages was a very important design part and I tried to make them as horrible as possible<br>
+Error messages were a very important design part and I tried to make them as horrible as possible<br>
 **Enjoy :3**

 ### Hello World Program: